Enable Cookies in Safari on iPad

 The other two options are a little more complex.
 In a sense, they both relate to allowing or blocking "third-party cookies", although the distinction between the two given choices is fairly subtle.

-Referring to Apple's Help Documentation on the matter seems to indicate that the "Allow from Current Website Only" choice means strictly that only the website you are viewing is allowed to set cookies on your iPad.
+Referring to Apple's Help Documentation on the matter indicates that the "Allow from Current Website Only" choice means strictly that only the website you are viewing is allowed to set cookies on your iPad.

 "Allow from Websites I visit".
 Ok this one's complicated: Say there's a website that you normally visit, but you're not on that website right now, you're on another website, but that website has embedded content from the first website.
 With this setting, that content will be allowed to set and read cookies on your computer.